See the Washington State Election Calendar for all upcoming election dates.

 Once you complete the training or other steps outlined by the Auditor, you are welcome to show up any day there is activity going on with the ballots and counting process.
 There are many things to watch.
 There will be a schedule of events you can find online or via email.

 Because of our elections by mail, this is not a one-day opportunity.
-The county is opening and scanning ballots for days before the election.
+The county is opening and scanning ballots for days or even weeks before the election.
 We need people to always be watching.
 This means we need you there observing the scanning and counting of the votes as early in the process as possible.
 If there is a period where there are no observers, we really don’t know what is going on.

 If you are new to the observer duties, go to a primary or smaller election to get the hang of the way things work.
 That way if something happens out of the ordinary, you will notice it.
-More information coming soon.

 Check your address for ghost voters